r-hub/blog/content/post/2020-03-03-packageRank/index.md

 The second is that **package dependencies inflate download counts**.
 The problem, in a nutshell, is that when a user chooses to download a package, they do not choose to download all the supporting, upstream packages (i.e., package dependencies) that are downloaded along with the chosen package.
 To me, this is the elephant-in-the-room of download count inflation (and one reason why `cranlogs::cran_top_downloads()` returns the usual suspects).
 This was one of the problems I was hoping to tackle with [`packageRank`](https://cran.r-project.org/package=packageRank).
 What stopped me was the discovery of the next objection, which will be the focus of the rest of this post.

 The third is that **"invalid" log entries inflate download counts**.
-I've found two types: 1) downloads that are "too small" and 2) an overrepresentation of past versions.
+I've found two "invalid" types: 1) downloads that are "too small" and 2) an overrepresentation of past versions.
 Downloads that are "too small" are, apparently, a software artifact.
 The overrepresentation of prior versions is a consequence of what appears to be efforts to mirror or download CRAN in its entirety.
 These efforts makes both "invalid" log entries particularly problematic.
 Numerically, they undermine our strategy of computing package downloads by counting logs entries.
 Conceptually, they lead us to overestimate the amount of interest in a package.

 The inflationary effect of "invalid" log entries is variable.
-The greater a package's "true" popularity (i.e., the number of "real" downloads), the lower the bias.
-Essentially, the bias gets diluted.
-The greater the number of prior versions, the greater the bias.
-When all of CRAN is being downloaded, more versions means more package downloads.
+First, the greater a package's "true" popularity (i.e., the number of "real" downloads), the lower the bias: essentially, the bias gets diluted as "real" downloads increase.
+Second, the greater the number of prior versions, the greater the bias: when all of CRAN is being downloaded, more versions mean more package downloads.
 Fortunately, we can minimize the bias by filtering out "small" downloads, and by filtering out or discounting prior versions.

 ## Download logs